leucos/ansible-tuto/step-12/README.md

                 |_ ...

 Quite simple.
-The files names `main.yml` are not mandatory.
+The files named `main.yml` are not mandatory.
 However, when they exist, roles will add them to the play automatically.
 You can use this file to include other tasks, handlers, ... in the play.
 We'll see that in a minute.